Mike Buddie

-Michael Joseph Buddie (born December 12, 1970) is an American former professional baseball pitcher and the current athletic director at the United States Military Academy.
+Michael Joseph Buddie (born December 12, 1970) is an American former professional baseball pitcher and the current athletic director at Texas Christian University.
 He played in Major League Baseball (MLB) from 1998 to 2002 with the New York Yankees and Milwaukee Brewers.

 Baseball career

 Buddie attended Wake Forest University, and in 1990 and 1991 he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 Buddie was selected by the New York Yankees in the fourth round of the 1992 MLB Draft.
 He played for the Yankees and the Milwaukee Brewers from 1998 to 2002.
 In 87 career games, he had a 5–4 record with a 4.67 ERA.
 He batted and threw right-handed.
 Buddie was also the pitching coach who prepared Kevin Costner for Costner's stint as a pitcher in Sam Raimi's film For Love of the Game (1999).
 Buddie also had a brief speaking role as the character Jack Spellman in that film.